pyeventsourcing/eventsourcing/docs/topics/process.rst

 The system can now be defined as a network of processes that follow each other.

-The library's ``System`` class can be constructed with sequences of process classes, that show which process follows which other process in the system.
-For example, sequence (A, B, C) shows that B follows A, and C follows B. The sequence (A, A) shows that A follows A.
-The sequence (A, B, A) shows that B follows A, and A follows B.
-The sequences ((A, B, A), (A, C, A)) is equivalent to (A, B, A, C, A).

 In this example, the orders and the reservations processes follow each other.
 Also the payments and the orders processes follow each other.
 There is no direct relationship between reservations and payments.